-A group of senators identifying as freedom fighters and led by Marcus Junius Brutus have claimed responsibility for the attack, saying they were compelled to act on concerns Caesar’s lifelong appointment was unconstitutional.
+A group of senators identifying as freedom fighters and led by Marcus Junius Brutus have claimed responsibility for the attack.
+They say they were compelled to act because Caesar’s lifelong appointment was unconstitutional.

 Caesar was struck soon after he entered the Theatre of Pompey for a routine legislative session, collapsing in the centre of the auditorium.
-Sources say he had ignored warnings from trusted psychic intelligence agents, among them his own wife Calpurnia, as well as multiple pleas to “beware the Ides of March”.
+Trusted psychic intelligence agents, among them his own wife Calpurnia, had previously warned Caesar to “beware the Ides of March”.

-Eye witnesses told The Blind Spot the Dictator’s last words, “Et tu, Brute?”, were uttered directly to chief conspirator, Brutus, who at the time showed no regret.
+Eyewitnesses told The Blind Spot the Dictator’s uttered his last words, “Et tu, Brute?”, directly to chief conspirator, Brutus, who at the time showed no regret.

-Anti-Caesar sentiments had been brewing in Roman conspiracy circles ever since the dictator for life had refused to confirm that he would commit to a peaceful transfer of absolute powers back to the people.
+Anti-Caesar sentiments had been brewing in Roman conspiracy circles ever since the dictator for life refused to commit to a peaceful transfer of absolute powers back to the people.